Every Labour Day week-end there is an airshow along Toronto’s waterfront, which means 4 days (Friday is included) of various aircraft flying overhead.

-Anyway, that said, it really is interesting and special seeing them fly by as you go about your day though.
+So although I don’t feel strongly about going down to see the show from a close vantage point, it really is interesting and special seeing them flying through the sky as you go about your day though.
 And each year, if I have my camera when I see an interesting plane, I point it skyward and try to get a picture.
 Meaning I have many blurred images of what could just as easily be a bird as a plane.
 Many are jets that move at jet-speed (obviously!), so random picture taking is not really on.
 In fact, you actually have to be looking at the sky before you hear them since light travels faster than sound, so by the time you’ve heard the jet, it has already swooped by.

 But this Labour Day I was prepared.
 Bearing my newish camera and telephoto lens, and enjoying a gorgeous afternoon outside on the deck, I was ready.
 Well, actually I jumped up when I heard the final act thundering by, The Snowbirds.
 This is an aerobatic team comprised of active members of the Canadian military and the flying tricks they do are really quite stunning.
 Read about them here – Snowbirds if you are interested.